 All treated water from a single treatment site and single time period will have the same water quality.
-This constraint allows us to easily track the water quality at treated water end points like desalinated water.
+The following constraints allow us to easily track the water quality at treated water end points like desalinated water.

 Treated Water Quality General Constraint